AmyWorkspace/hxchen/_pages/about.md

 ## News

+- [18/06/2026] EmbedCopilotBench is accepted to ECCV 2026.
+Congratulations to Dongsheng and Yimo!
 - [01/04/2026] MemAura is accepted to IMWUT/Ubicomp 2026.
 Congratulations to Siyuan!
 - [24/03/2026] Invited to serve as an Associate Editor of ACM IMWUT.
 - [12/11/2025] Yansong, my first PhD student, received the 2025 IoT Student Achievement Award at HKUST(GZ).
 Congratulations!
 - [22/08/2025] MemAura is accepted to MobiCom 2025 (Posters).
 Congratulations to Siyuan!
 - [22/06/2025] AdaptQNet is accepted to MobiCom 2025.
-Congratulations to Yansong!
+Congratulations to Yansong and Jialuo!
 - [30/04/2025] NetSenseML is accepted to Euro-Par 2025.
 Congratulations to Yisu!
 - [17/01/2025] SelfFlag is accepted to CHI 2025.
 Congratulations to Si!
 - [10/12/2024] OVE is accepted to AAAI 2025.
 Congratulations to Qihang!